rajexcited/personal-finance-ui/.github/ISSUE_TEMPLATE/2_request_nonprod_environment.md

   > **Note:** _Use the format mm-dd-yyyy HH:MM:SS in 24-hour CST time._

-- **Schedule to delete after:** 03-15-2025 15:40:35 / NA
+- **Schedule to delete after:** 03-15-2025 15:40:35 / NA / Preserve previous schedule

-  > **Note:** _Use the same date and time format or NA to not schedule.
-Deletion will occur exactly 2 hours after the deployment time._
+  > **Note:** _Use the same date and time format to schedule auto deletion.
+NA to not schedule or remove schedule.
+Preserve previous schedule to keep same schedule deletion._

 ### Additional Notes/Special Instructions: